adetokunbo/challengehub.app/_posts/en/2020-07-10-announcing-challenge-universe.md

 The ChallengeHub experience is today more accessible and welcoming than ever.
-We encourage you to take a look at the available challenges, contribute your own challenges to Challenge Universe, and join us in our quest to make high-quality education more accessable than ever.
+We encourage you to take a look at the available challenges, contribute your own challenges to Challenge Universe, and join us in our quest to make high-quality education more accessible than ever.